 Following three years of programme development, the NLHF awarded a grant of over £1.9 million to fund delivery of the scheme over 5 years - from spring 2020 until 2025.
 Wessex Rivers Trust, alongside Landscape Partnership Scheme hosts, Hampshire and Isle of Wight Wildlife Trust, and a wide range of dedicated partner organisations will deliver a programme of approximately 20 natural and cultural heritage projects including: Chalk Stream Habitat Restoration, Education Programme, Natural Flood Management, Spawning Gravels (Fish Passage), Stopping Sediments, Tackling Invasives, and Restoring Our Chalk Stream Structures.

 Winterbourne chalk streams boast a wealth of biodiversity, built and cultural heritage features.
 Upper winterbourne reaches of these headwater streams have unusual and characteristic plant and invertebrate communities which reflect the seasonal patterns of wetting and drying, whilst lower reaches boast chalk stream characteristics often better than larger chalk stream rivers.
 However, many historic modification and current pressures are impacting upon these unique systems, including:

 - Non-native invasive species

 - Ground and surface water pollution

-A number of dedicated staff are employed by the project, two of which are hosted by Wessex Rivers Trust; a Community Catchment Officer and a Community Education Officer.
+A number of dedicated staff are employed by the project, two of which are hosted by Wessex Rivers Trust; a Projects & Conservation Officer and an Education Officer.
 These officers work closely with partner organisations and local communities to develop and deliver projects for the benefit of the local environment and the people that live there.